bolderflight/spaaro/README.md

 VectorNav [VN-100](https://www.vectornav.com/products/vn-100), [VN-200](https://www.vectornav.com/products/vn-200), and [VN-300](https://www.vectornav.com/products/vn-300) IMU and INS sensors can be added to the FMU-R. These sensors are temperature calibrated and feature integrated navigation filter algorithms.
 The VN-200 and VN-300 include integrated GNSS receivers.
 The VN-300 includes dual GNSS receivers, which can be used to estimate the vehicle heading more accurately than magnetometer based approaches.

 ## PWM and SBUS Breakouts
 Boards are available to breakout the JST-GH connectors to standard servo connectors.
 8 channels are available on each board and the SBUS boards can be daisy-chained for 16 total output channels.
 Servo power is bused and can be provided by a connected ESC, BEC, or via screw terminals.
-Servo rail voltage is measured up to +9.9V.
+Servo rail voltage is measured on FMU v1.x up to +9.9V.

 # Hardware Integration